Prathik7101/sahayak-ai/README.md

 # Sahayak AI – Intelligent Citizen Service Agent for India

+> AI agent that converts user queries into structured, step-by-step workflows for government services in India.

+---

 ## Overview
 Sahayak AI is an AI assistant designed to simplify access to government services in India.

 It helps users understand processes, check eligibility, and identify required documents through a structured and easy-to-follow approach.
+The system focuses on converting simple user queries into clear, actionable workflows using step-by-step reasoning.

 ---